When Travel Debts Leave You Overwhelmed

 We typically think of vacations as the source of precious memories.
 And they often are, but they also come with a heavy price, quite literally.
-As a Memphis bankruptcy lawyer, I’ve seen many families whose summer travels are closely intertwined with their debt.
+As a Memphis bankruptcy lawyer, I’ve seen many families whose travels are closely intertwined with their debt.

 Many Americans overspend on vacations.

 If you overspend on vacations, the good news and bad news is that you’re not alone.

 - 74% of Americans have gone into debt for a vacation.

 - In one survey, those who went into debt for a vacation accumulated more than $1100, on average.